MarcMeketonVillanova/Table_Arrangements_Optimization/README.md

 We give the number of attendees at a table a *score* that is the square of the number of attendees whose role is SPC.
 The concept of using the square is that the algorithm would prefer two tables with, say, 3 SPC and 4 SPC respectively to, say, 2 SPC and 5 SPC.
 The reason is that $3^2+4^2=25$ is smaller than $2^2+5^2=29$.

-The `default_quadratice_penalty` is a multiplier to the square of the number of attendees with a specific attribute.
+The `default_quadratic_penalty` is a multiplier to the square of the number of attendees with a specific attribute.
 You can override this penalty to put more (or less) weight by a given attribute.
 In the below, we multiply by 2 the square of the number of SPC since that is a type of role.

-This form of quadratic penalty is most important of the two

-There is also another mechanism for measure diversity.
-It is a score for having diversity by examining how many combinations at the table that have the same type of attribute.
+There is also another mechanism for measuring diversity.
+It is a score (called `default_sameness_score`) for having diversity by examining how many combinations at the table that have the same type of attribute.
 Typically this is set to 0.
 Suppose it was set to 2, and there are 3 attendees at a table with ID's of A, B and C and respective roles of PTR, SPC and SPC.
 For the three combinations of attendees (A/PTR,B/SPC),(A/PTR,C/SPC),(B/SPC,C/SPC), there would be a score of 0, 0 and 2 for a total of 2.
 The idea is to penalize tables that have similar attendees.

-Typically, the default_sameness_score is 0, because the quadratic penalty is often 'good enough' to bring in diversity.
+Typically, the `default_sameness_score` is 0, because the quadratic penalty is often 'good enough' to bring in diversity.

 However, sometimes fine-tuning the objective is important.
 In this case, we note that the 7 attendees from the Princeton office have no partners.
 So it was important to try to sit those attendees at tables that have partners.
-So we give a 'reward' (negative -1 in this case) to tables with attendees that have the role of PTR and also have tables of attendees from the Princeton office.
+To do so we give a 'reward' (negative -1 in this case) to tables with attendees that have the role of PTR and also have  attendees from the Princeton office.

 ```yaml
 # Score parameters